ghiscoding/Angular-Slickgrid/README.md

   - All the [SlickGrid Events](https://github.com/6pac/SlickGrid/wiki/Grid-Events) are supported, see the [Wiki](https://github.com/ghiscoding/Angular-Slickgrid/wiki/Grid-&-DataView-Events)
 - Localization support with `ngx-translate`, please read the [Wiki - Localization](https://github.com/ghiscoding/Angular-Slickgrid/wiki/Localization)
 - Export to CSV, Tab Delimited or Semicolon Delimited
+  - support Unicode as well, even unicorn emoji shows up in the export and it even works with IE11.
 - ... more to come

 ## Missing features (planned items, not necessarily in order of execution)